victornogueira/vn-carousel/README.md

 	```

-3. Call the VNCarousel function and setup the options:
+3. Call the carousel function and configure the options:

 	```Javascript